malcolmmadsheep/golang-webservices-course-homeworks/README.md

 ### Week 1. `tree` command

-Implement simplified analog of Unix [`tree` command](https://linux.die.net/man/1/tree) that prints out structure of directory.
+**Problem**: implement simplified analog of Unix [`tree` command](https://linux.die.net/man/1/tree) that prints out structure of directory.
 Use `-f` flag to include files in output.

+**Solution**: I implemented recursive and iterative approaches to solve this problem.